mazidzomader/CSE220-JAVA-BRACU/Readme.md

 If you are interested in doing it in ***Python***, check the linked repository.
 Link: https://github.com/mazidzomader/CSE220-PYTHON
 `You will find some additional study materials`
+# Notice

+Due to plagiarism concerns, I will be updating python repository after the semester ends.
+Thank you for your understanding!

 ## Lab Content 📂